fenago/react-graphql-course/graphql-labs/graphql-md/Lab5.0.md

 ```
 {
    "data": {
-      "sayHello": "Hi Mohtashim GraphQL server says Hello to you!!"
+      "sayHello": "Hi Ernesto GraphQL server says Hello to you!!"
    }
 }
 ```